scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 **If by chance you don't see the DECISIONS tab, it might be because you have your form screen too small...try to widen it a little**
 ![MTADownload](Part2Images/uidecisions.png)

-To add or delete a row press the add or trach can icons.
+To add or delete a row press use the add or trash can icons.

 | Text | ID | Type |
 | ------------- | ------------- |------------- |